surlykke/Go-Generics-with-constraints/README.md

 ## Declaring concepts

-The form of a concept declaration is:
+A concept declaration allows explicit definition of methods, fields and/or other concepts that the concept extends.

 ```EBNF
 ConceptDecl = 'concept' '{' { ConceptMemberSpec } '}' .